- This event has passed.

 More information here – www.internationalyogafestival.org

-Holi this year will also be right after the retreat and so you may want to stay in India to experience this.
+Holi this year will also be right at the end of our retreat!
 This will take place on the 21st March but the fun will start on the evening of the 20th.

 Holi is a spring festival that essentially celebrates the triumph of good over evil.
 Coinciding with the end of winter and the beginning of a new season, it is treated as a time to give thanks for a good harvest.
 It is also considered a time to come together and end any conflicts you might have in your relationships with others.